-You won’t have to pay a fee when we remove your temporary registration.
+You won’t have to pay a fee when we remove your temporary emergency registration.

 If you have any questions about your fee, or how to pay, please contact us because you won’t be able to access your GMC Online account at this time.

 Returning to work is your choice.
 You may want to opt out for health or personal reasons.
-You can opt of temporary registration or ask us to remove your temporary licence to practise, at any time by:
+You can ask us to remove your temporary emergency registration or licence to practise, at any time by:

-Length of temporary registration or licence to practise
+Length of temporary emergency registration or licence to practise